All about Orkney Ice Cream

-A. I’ve had a few but the one that really sticks in my mind which just didn’t work was bubble-gum, it’s one we kept getting asked for but it doesn’t really fit with anything else we do – for a start it’s blue and I am dead against anything that’s artificial.
-However, I did manage to find some bubble-gum flavouring that was all natural.
-The process is that you make the mix to start with, it’s kind of like a milkshake – so you process the ice cream mix first, milk, cream, sugar and skimmed milk powder – then you add the flavours, then it goes to the second process where it goes from the milkshake mix and frozen into the ice cream.
+A. I’ve had a few but the one that really sticks in my mind which just didn’t work was bubble-gum.
+It’s one we kept getting asked for, but it doesn’t really fit with anything else we do – for a start it’s blue and I am dead against anything that’s artificial.
+However, I did manage to find some bubble-gum flavouring that is all natural.
+You make the mix to start with, it’s kind of like a milkshake – so you process the ice cream mix first, milk, cream, sugar and skimmed milk powder – then you add the flavours, then it goes to the second process where it goes from the milkshake mix and frozen into the ice cream.
 We made up the mix, added the bubblegum flavouring and I didn’t even freeze it – it went straight to waste – it tasted so artificial!
 It was a disaster never to be repeated, but I still get people asking for bubble-gum flavour!

 Q. What products do you produce as well as Orkney Ice Cream?

-A. At the moment we do milk, double cream and we also make butter though not everyone knows that as we don’t make it for retail.
-It goes into a 25-kilo box and gets sent south where it gets made into other products.
-We do that through the winter months because ice cream is seasonal and we are left with a surplus of cream in the winter months, so we make butter.
+A. At the moment we do milk, double cream and we also make butter, although not everyone knows that as we don’t make it for retail.
+It goes into a 25-kilo box and is sent south where it gets made into other products.
+We do that through the winter months because ice cream is seasonal.
+We are left with a surplus of cream in the winter months, so we make butter.
 We have spoken several times about putting it into retail packs, but as yet it hasn’t happened.
-We’ve also been developing a Skyr yogurt – we started doing trials in 2019 which went very well but the pandemic threw us off our stride and presented enough challenges without developing new products – however we are keen to start focusing on this again now.
+We’ve also been developing a Skyr yogurt – we started doing trials in 2019 which went very well, but the pandemic threw us off our stride and presented enough challenges without developing new products, however we are keen to start focusing on this again now.

 Q. What are the most rewarding and challenging aspects of the industry?

-A. The most rewarding thing is seeing people enjoy the product.
-You forget the products you are making are good, you get caught up in the numbers, production and getting it out the door.
-You are worried about stock levels, how many cases you have in the freezers, how many cases is that customer ordering and that’s what you concentrate on.
-It’s when you go away to do the shows and you see people raving about the product, coming back three times during the course of a show saying how amazing the product is and being keen to buy it.
+A. The most rewarding thing is seeing people enjoy the product – you forget the products you are making are good as you get caught up in the numbers, production and getting it out the door.
+You worry about stock levels, how many cases you have in the freezers, how many cases is that customer ordering, and that’s what you concentrate on.
+It’s then when you go away to do the shows and you see people raving about the product, coming back three times during the course of a show saying how amazing the product is and being keen to buy it.
 It really reaffirms that our product is good, and it feels fantastic!
 I still get a kick when we are driving down on the Scottish mainland, and you see one of our signs on the roadside saying ‘we stock Orkney ice cream’!